benallard/galileo/README.txt

 .. warning:: If you want to run the utility as a non-root user, you will have
-             to install the udev rules manually (See `The more complicated way`_ or follow the instructions given when it fails).
+             to install the udev rules manually (See `The more complicated way`_, or follow the instructions given when it fails).

 ::